grame-cncm/faust/compiler/generator/template/README.md

 A `TemplateInstVisitor` visitor pattern implemented in `template_instructions.hh` is used to traverse the FIR code to generate the code.
 It actually shows an example of a [textual backend](#textual-backend), and is written by subclassing the `TextInstVisitor` base class for textual visitors.
 Note that this template code is given as an example and will have to be adapted to real use-cases.
 Looking at already written ones like the C or Julia backends can help.

 The `TemplateCodeContainer` base class implements in particular:
-- the `produceClass` method wich is responsible to generate the entire piece of code
+- the `produceClass` method responsible to generate the entire piece of code
-- the `produceInternal` method possibly used for sub containers
+- the `produceInternal` method possibly used for sub-containers
 - the `produceMetadata` method to generate the global metadata
 - the waveforms are inlined in the DSP structure (see `TemplateInitFieldsVisitor`usage in the `TemplateCodeContainer::produceClass` method, in the `// Fields` section)

 The `TemplateScalarCodeContainer` class implements the `compute` method to generate the specific version of DSP computation in *-scalar* mode.
 The `TemplateVectorCodeContainer` class implements the `compute` method to generate the specific version of DSP computation in *-vec* mode.

-### Inlining subcontainers
+### Inlining sub-containers

-The `rdtable` and `rwtable` primitives are treated as *sub containers* which possibly generate separated pieces of code (like additional C++ classes in the C++ backend, or LLVM modules in the LLVM backend).
-It may be easier to have the sub containers *be inlined* in the main module.
+The `rdtable` and `rwtable` primitives are treated as *sub-containers* which possibly generate separated pieces of code (like additional C++ classes in the C++ backend, or LLVM modules in the LLVM backend).
+It may be easier to have the sub-containers *be inlined* in the main module.
 This can be done at the appropriate locations using this kind of code:

 ```c++
 // Rename 'sig' in 'dsp', remove 'dsp' allocation,